spakin/SimpInkScr/README.md

 ### Getting started

-Launch the `simple_py_api` extension from Inkscape via *Extensions* → *Render* → *Simple Python API…*.
+Launch the Simple Inkscape Scripting extension from Inkscape via *Extensions* → *Render* → *Simple Inkscape Scripting…*.
 This will bring up a dialog box that gives you the option to enter a filename for a Python program or enter Python code directly in a text box.
 These options are not mutually exclusive; if both are used, the Python code in the file will be executed first, followed by the Python code in the text box.
 This enables one, for example, to define functions in a file and invoke them with different parameters from the text box.

 As an initial test, try entering
 ```Python
 circle((100, 100), 50)
 ```
 into the text box and clicking *Apply* then *Close*.
 This should create a filled, black circle of radius 50 at position (100, 100).
-Due to how "generate extensions" work, Inkscape always places the output of `simple_py_api` within a group so ungroup it if desired.
+Due to how "generate extensions" work, Inkscape always places the output of Simple Inkscape Scripting within a group so ungroup it if desired.

-See the [`examples` directory](examples/) for a collection of examples that can be run from the Simple Python API dialog box.
+See the [`examples` directory](examples/) for a collection of examples that can be run from the Simple Inkscape Scripting dialog box.

 ### Shape API